 Accessing Volume Textures in Unreal Engine 5

 Although they’ve been packaged within the engine files since version 4.21, you’ll need to enable the Volumetrics plugin to gain access to the sample Volume Textures.
-Jump into your plugins window (Edit > Plugins) and do a search for Volumetrics and it should come up.
+Jump into your plugins window and do a search for Volumetrics and it should come up.

 Once that’s enabled and you’ve restarted your Editor, if you enable both Engine and Plugin Content in your Content Browser you’ll be able to search for the prefix VT_ to find them.

-If you want to play around with their settings I highly recommend duplicating these files and putting them in a folder of their own that’s outside of the Engine Content first.
+If you want to play around with their settings I highly recommend first duplicating these files and putting them in a folder of their own that’s outside of the Engine Content.
 Just in case.

-All together the material will support a range of different pulse effects by modifying its parameters.
+All together the Material will support a range of different pulse effects by modifying a number of parameters.